Veerendra-K/Guide-to-CRUD-Operations/README.md

 ```

 # Conclusion
-This repo will show you what CRUD means and what each individual operation in a CRUD php does.
+This repo s' showed you what CRUD means and what each individual operation in a CRUD form does.

 <h4>You can think about CRUD in this way:</h4>